hellonicha/hellonicha.github.io/_pages/publications.md

   You can also find all my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

+Published articles are linked to in the titles when available.
+Public author versions are linked to in the titles (if in press), AAM (author accepted manuscript) or Preprint.

 ## Deep Learning and fMRI

 - Li, X., Dvornek, N.C., Zhou, Y., Zhuang, J., Ventola, P. and Duncan, J.S.